TYPO3-extensions/sphinx/Documentation/UsersManual/AdvancedCrossLinks/Index.rst

 .. index::
 	single: objects.inv (format)

-An index file ``objects.inv`` consists of two parts; one in plain text, at the beginning, followed by a ZLIB-compressed list of references::
+An index file :file:`objects.inv` consists of two parts; one in plain text, at the beginning, followed by a ZLIB-compressed list of references::

 	# Sphinx inventory version 2